matthewfieger/bloomberg_stock_data/README.md

 Documentation
 -------------
-To run this program, cd to you current directory and run "python main.py" like so:
+To run this program, cd to the right directory and run "python main.py" like so:

 ```bash
 Matthews-MacBook-Pro:stock_data matthewfieger$ python main.py